CT075/hotc/src/cps/tdt.md

     and it seems to be fairly straightforward.
 The third condition can be shown by induction over the translation rules, but is muddied by the presence of different syntactic classes.
+- Later, there was some discussion about Kleene equivalence, but I zoned out and didn't catch a lot of it (it wasn't particularly relevant to this material).
+It is a weaker property than full dynamic equivalence; it holds when $e_1$ halts iff $e_2$ halts.